VPR_processing.Rmd

 Set day and hour of interest.

-existing automated classification categories which require manual
+are the existing automated classification categories which require

-re-classification, as well as any new categories.
+manual re-classification, as well as any new categories.
 The

 vprr::vpr_category_create()